xzf0587/mcsmcp2/README.md

 [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is an open protocol that standardizes how applications provide context to LLMs, defined by [Anthropic](https://www.anthropic.com/).
 MCP provides a standardized way to connect AI models to different data sources and tools.
 MCP allows makers to seamlessly integrate existing knowledge servers and APIs directly into Copilot Studio.

 Currently, Copilot Studio only supports Tools.
 To learn more about current capabilities, see [aka.ms/mcsmcp](https://aka.ms/mcsmcp).
+There are some known issues & planned improvements.
+These are listed [here](#known-issues-and-planned-improvements).

 ## MCP vs Connectors